 Nutty and slightly sweet, nutmeg is an intense spice that has a strong and distinct aroma.
 For those who are more sensitive to heat, nutmeg might seem almost spicy.

 Cooking With Nutmeg

 Nutmeg has a long culinary history and can be part of both sweet and savory dishes.
 It can be used whole and grated directly into a recipe or measured or shaken from a canister of pre-ground nutmeg.
 To use whole nutmeg, you will need a microplane or nutmeg grater to shave off a small portion of the seed.
 When including nutmeg, make sure not to use a heavy hand, as this intense spice can easily overpower the flavors of a dish.

 Nutmeg is also an ingredient in different spice blends, such as pumpkin pie spice, ras el hanout, and garam masala.
 It is also sprinkled over a variety of hot beverages like cappuccino and eggnog for added flavor and garnish.

+In the United States, one of the most common uses for nutmeg is in desserts, especially apple or pumpkin pie.
 Nutmeg is particularly well suited for creamy or cheesy dishes and is often added to alfredo or bechamel sauce to create depth.

 Store ground nutmeg in an air-tight container away from heat, light, and moisture.
 When stored properly, ground nutmeg will retain its freshness for approximately six months.